- Period advice from 1,000 women

 Menstrual cycles can vary drastically from woman to woman and even within a single woman’s lifetime.
 Below are the four types of periods.

 Our research at Active Iron showed that 67% of the 2,400 women we surveyed experience heavy periods.
-According to the National Health Service, you may have heavy periods if:
+According to the NHS, you may have heavy periods if:

 - You have long periods that last eight days or longer